A six inch orange cake recipe that’s moist and full of bold orange flavor. It’s the perfect size cake for a small group!

 Next, I used pure orange extract for an extra punch of flavor.
 I have also used frozen orange juice concentrate in the past but it’s not something I would normally have on hand.
 The orange extract combined with the zest of a whole orange is perfect!

 Finally, to keep the cake moist, I added a small amount of olive oil.
-You can use vegetable oil too but olive oil actually works well in orange flavored cakes.
+You can use vegetable oil too but olive oil actually works well in orange cakes.
 Many orange cake recipes are made entirely with olive oil and no butter!

 Frostings For an Orange Cake